litebird/litebird_sim/docs/source/mapmaking.rst

   result = lbs.destripe(sim, params)

-(The pointing information is included in the :class:`.Observations`, alternatively pointings can be provided as a list of numpy arrays) The result is an instance of the class :class:`.DestriperResults` and contains the three maps we have asked above (hit map, binned map, destriped map).
+(The pointing information is included in the :class:`.Observation`, alternatively pointings can be provided as a list of numpy arrays) The result is an instance of the class :class:`.DestriperResult` and contains the three maps we have asked above (hit map, binned map, destriped map).